Text and Paragraph Styles

 Each item in TextStyles and ParaStyles has its own name and a special meaning.

-When you need to import RTF or RVF file, text and paragraph attributes in this file are mapped to the most similar existing text and paragraph attributes.
+When you need to import DocX, RTF or RVF file, text and paragraph attributes in this file are mapped to the most similar existing text and paragraph attributes.

 You can change properties of TextStyles and ParaStyles, and documents receive new look (see MultiDemo demo).